-Public input and participation are a crucial element of hazard mitigation planning.
 Public input was solicited and gathered via the following ways for this plan update:

 - 1) Hazards of Concern Public Input Survey - a) The online survey was open from May 8, 2023, to October 31, 2023.
 In total, there were 30 responses to the survey.
 Survey questions asked participants about hazards of concern, vulnerable community assets, how they receive information regarding hazards, what the county can do to better communicate about hazards, etc. A full list of survey results can be found in Appendix E.